codacy/docs/docs/organizations/using-coding-standards.md

 1. Open your organization **Coding standards** page, tab **Coding standards**.

 1. Click the trash can icon on the coding standard card and confirm.

+    !!! note
+        If you delete a coding standard, Codacy restores the previous code pattern configurations for any repositories following the coding standard.
+However, the repositories keep the toggle status of the tools from the coding standard.

     ![Deleting a coding standard](images/coding-standard-delete.png)